wolvido/Knowledge-Base/DotNet/ASP .NET CORE/Filters/Action Filter.md

 >**`context.ActionArguments`** cannot be accessed in **`OnActionExecuted`**, If you really need to, there is a way involving using **`HttpContext.Items`**.

 >[!info] disclaimer
->This sample is one of harshas stupid very specific sample, that is too specific to be used in any other way.
+>This sample is one of harshas bad very specific sample, that is too specific to be used in any other way.
 >Just use it as a reference to let you know one sample of its uses.
 >Either way you can extrapolate how to validate using Filters.
 Just add the logic in inside the `OnActionExecuting` or `OnActionExecuted`.
 #### ViewData in Action Filter